ctlab/GADMA/docs/source/user_manual/moments_ld_engine.rst

 Expressions must be enclosed in ““.

-You can find more information about these arguments in the original documentation of moments.LD
+You can find more information about these arguments in the original documentation of momentsLD

 As default GADMA works with recombination maps with cM units and VCF files containing unphased data.